erciomunoz/academic-kickstart-1/content/publication/paper1/index.md

 ---
 title: "Do Earthquakes Have an Impact on Inflation in Short Term?
-Evidence for a sample of countries."
+Evidence for a sample of countries"
 authors:
 - admin
 - Alfredo Pistelli